Technical Standards for Admissions, Retention, & Graduation

 Applicants to the UTHSC College of Medicine must possess the following general qualities: critical thinking, sound judgment, emotional stability and maturity, empathy, physical and mental stamina and the ability to learn and function in a wide variety of educational settings.
 In all phases of medical education, students of medicine must use their intellectual ability and must maintain emotional stability, particularly when under stress.
 Graduates of this College of Medicine must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.

 The Committee on Admissions maintains that prospective students must meet certain minimum technical standards.
+These standards must be maintained throughout a student's enrollment and graduation.
 Candidates for the M.D. degree must have the following essential functions: motor skills; sensory and observational skills; communication skills; conceptual, integrative and quantitative skills; and behavioral and social skills and professionalism.

 Candidates should have sufficient motor function to elicit information from patients by palpation, auscultation, percussion and other diagnostic maneuvers.
 Candidates should be able to execute motor functions necessary to provide general care and emergency treatment to patients.

 Sensory and Observational Skills